Hello and Welcome!

 Thank you for checking out Stoic Urbanist!

-Felipe was born in Manhattan and raised in the uppity NYC suburb of Rye Brook .
+Felipe was born in Harlem (when it wasn’t trendy) and raised in the uppity NYC suburb of Rye Brook .
 Felipe graduated from Syracuse University with a B.A. in International Relations.
 After college, Felipe served as a Peace Corps volunteer in Guatemala for 2 years as an appropriate technology project manager.
 He went on to receive a Master of Science in Organizational Management degree from the School for International Training in Brattleboro, Vermont.
 For 10 years he worked in international private banking as a relationship manager.
 While working full time Felipe attended the University of Miami and received a Master in Real Estate Development + Urbanism degree in May of 2012.

-Felipe is actually happily married, to an extremely supportive woman and they have a 5-year-old-boy.
+Felipe is actually happily married, to an extremely supportive woman and they have a 7-year-old-boy.
 The Azenha clan lives in Belle Meade, a neighborhood just north of downtown Miami, which they have been successfully helping to gentrify since 2010.

 He is also involved with several organizations: